-We conducted a survey of the national notifiable disease reporting systems notating how the data are reported and in what formats.
+A survey of the national notifiable disease reporting systems is periodically conducted notating how the data are reported and in what formats.
 We determined the minimal metadata that is required to contextualize incident counts properly, as well as optional metadata that is commonly found.

-The development of software to regularly ingest notifiable disease data and make it available involves three or four main steps: scraping, detecting, parsing and persisting.
+The development of software to regularly ingest notifiable disease data and make it available involves three to four main steps: scraping, detecting, parsing and persisting.

 Scraping: we examine website design and determine reporting mechanisms for each country/website, as well as what varies across the reporting mechanisms.
-We then designed and wrote code to automate the downloading of the data for each country.
+We then design and write code to automate the downloading of data for each country.
 We store all artifacts presented as files (PDF, XLSX, etc.) in their original form, along with appropriate metadata for parsing and data provenance.

-Detecting: This step is required when parsing structured non-machine-readable data such as tabular data in PDF files.
-We combined the Nurminen methodology of PDF table detection with in-house heuristics to find the desired data within PDF reports2.
+Detecting: This step is required when parsing structured non-machine-readable data, such as tabular data in PDF files.
+We combine the Nurminen methodology of PDF table detection with in-house heuristics to find the desired data within PDF reports [3].

-Parsing: We determined what to extract from each dataset and parsed these data into uniform data structures, correctly accommodating the variations in metadata (e.g., time interval definitions) and the various human languages.
+Parsing: We determine what to extract from each dataset and parse these data into uniform data structures, correctly accommodating the variations in metadata (e.g., time interval definitions) and the various human languages.